ibm-cloud-docs/cloud-infrastructure/ha-deploy-n-tier-app-szr.md

 {:new_window: target="_blank"}
 {:step: data-tutorial-type='step'}

-# Deploying n-tier application with IBM Cloud single availability zone or single zone
+# Deploying n-tier application with IBM Cloud single availability zone
 {: #deploy-n-tier-app-szr}
 {: toc-content-type="tutorial"}
 {: toc-services="virtual-servers, vpc, load balancer"}
 {: toc-completion-time="60m"}

-This tutorial walks you through setting up a resilient environment for an n-tier application in an {{site.data.keyword.cloud}} for either a single availability zone or single zone region (SZR).
+This tutorial walks you through setting up a resilient environment for an n-tier application in an {{site.data.keyword.cloud}} for a single availability zone.
 In this tutorial, you create your own VPC, then create subnets in one zone of the region, then you provision the virtual server instances.

 ## Objectives

-*	Setting up resilient VPC environment for the application
+*	Setting up resilient single availability zone VPC environment for the application
 *	Setting up scheduling script for regular backups

 ## Architecture